NorceTech/hzcache/README.md

 Works for my case, might work for you if you have the same problem as I had.

+If you want a *distributed* cache, use [Hazelcast](https://hazelcast.com/).

 ## Very fast

 It's designed to be fast, really fast.
 In it's simplest configuration it's faster than IMemoryCache.
 However, adding value change notifications and Redis pub/sub makes it slower than IMemoryCache.
 But it's still quite fast when asynchronous notifications are enabled.

+## Ensure using the correct eviction policy
+`LRU` means that the cache expiry is extended at every read.
+This is the default policy.
+`FIFO` means that the cache expiry is extended at every write.
+This is the policy to use if you want to ensure that data is re-read every now and then and don't have any other mechanisms to evict cache items.

 ## Work in progress